-Gerry lives in NE Seattle with spouse Janet Millet.
-His children Eileen and Henry went to Bryant, Eckstein and Roosevelt, where Gerry and Janet were active with PTA and other school programs.
+Gerry lives in NE Seattle with spouse Janet Miller.
+His children Eileen and Henry went to Bryant, Eckstein, Roosevelt, and studied Political Science at Western Washington University.
+Gerry and Janet were active with PTA and other school programs.

 Gerry is the only legislator in Washington who returns to their district every weekend to meet with constituents in drop-in “Traveling Town Halls” at local coffee spots.
 “It should not be easier for lobbyists to meet with legislators than constituents.
 You shouldn’t have to drive hours to Olympia during session to speak with your legislators.”